 The “No-Contest Clause”

 Some states allow you to include a “No-Contest Clause” in your will or trust.
 This provision effectively discourages family disputes over inheritances.
 If any of your heirs decide to contest the Will, then they are not entitled to receive any part of the inheritance.

 Schedule a Consultation

-Eventually, when you die your family should not be wasting time fighting over your personal property.
+Eventually when you die, your family should not be wasting time fighting over your personal property.
 Instead, it is a time for them to be supportive to one another and to celebrate your life.
-If you plan ahead, with the assistance of an estate planning attorney, you can avoid many of the potential challenges that come with distributing an estate, including family heirlooms, including avoiding family squabbles over your heirlooms.
+If you plan ahead with the assistance of an estate planning attorney, you can avoid many of the potential challenges that come with distributing an estate like family squabbles over your heirlooms.

 If you have questions regarding family heirlooms or any other estate planning matters, please contact the experienced attorneys at Anderson, Dorn & Rader, Ltd. for a consultation.
 You can contact us either online or by calling us at (775) 823-9455.
 We are here to help!